Finding Rest in a World that Just Wants You to Keep Going

 Disconnect to connect.
 There has been a lot of talk about taking technology time-outs.
 Paul admits this may feel difficult, in part due to the addictive nature of technology, especially social platforms.
 She suggests, “Rather than thinking of unplugging as disconnecting from the world, think of it as reconnecting with what’s most important in your life.
 Oasis time helps each of us devote ourselves fully to the people, activities, and pursuits that are right in front of us.”
 Connection is also found through contemplating a higher power, and the deeper meaning of our lives.

 Let go of achieving to rest, reflect, and play.
 “To take an oasis means stopping,” Paul explains, “It means committing to setting down your to-do lists, both your actual to-do lists and the ones that pulse in your veins.”
-When we are constantly driving toward achievement is when we set ourselves up for burning out.
+We set ourselves up for burn-out when all we do is constantly strive toward achievement.
 Though it may feel counterintuitive at first, Paul insists that releasing this relentless drive will actually allow more energy to flow when we return to our tasks with clarity and focus.

-Paul goes on to explore why we need oasis time, what keeps us from allowing it into our lives, and relates a multitude of strategies and stories of people she’s worked with in successfully carving this time out in a deeply personal way.
+Paul further explores why we need oasis time, what keeps us from allowing it into our lives, and relates a multitude of strategies and stories of people she’s worked with in successfully carving this time out in a deeply personal way.
 Though the idea initiated from a religious tradition, she is adamant in her commitment that everyone has to create an oasis time that means something—to them.
 You may find renewal in strolling through the forest, relaxing by stream, or by gathering with dear friends to share a meal.

 When I intentionally create space to do the things that fill me up rather than deplete me, I know that I show up in all parts of my life more whole, more patient, more full.
 I feel relief simply contemplating this idea of oasis time.
 Now I have tools to plan it.